Scytl/grunt-daemon/README.md

 });
 ```

-In the previous example `server` will be the task name, which acts as an alias
+In the previous example `server` will become an alias to `daemon:connect`
-to `daemon:connect`

 License
 -------